Jon Stewart Slams Donald Trump: ‘White Power Is Playing In His Head All The Time’

 Jon Stewart didn’t hold back on Monday while speaking with the hosts of The View about President Donald Trump.
-In an interview promoting his new movie Irresistible, Stewart said that the upcoming election will be the most divisive in history, and accused the president of racism, as the Daily Beast reports.
+In an interview promoting his new movie Irresistible, Stewart said that the upcoming election will be the most divisive in history and accused the president of racism, as The Daily Beast reported.

 “I think just ‘white power’ is playing in his head all the time,” Stewart said.
 “So he hears it from somewhere else.
 I think it’s just playing in his head all the time so he doesn’t really listen to it.”